Slutsk: Jewish community

 The first indication of Jews in Slutsk is from 1583 when the city was part of Lithuania.
 Formal recognition came in 1601.
 By 1623, Jews owned 16 homes.
 In 1691, Slutsk became one of the five leading communities of the Lithuanian Jewish Council.
 By 1750 there were 1,593 Jewish people, accounting for one third of the population.
 In economic life, Jewish people were concentrated in commerce; three-fourths of the town's merchants were Jewish, and a similar share of people in the alcohol business were Jewish.
 After annexation by Russia in 1793, growth of the city slowed, in part due to it being bypassed by the railroad.
 By 1897 the Jewish community numbered 10,264 inhabitants, or 77% of the city population.
-They played a central role in the cities markets, particularly in agricultural produce.
+They played a central role in the city's markets, particularly in agricultural produce.